-Determine what financial responsibilities the owner will be passing over to you during the assignment.
+Determine what financial responsibilities the owner will be passing over to you during the sit.
 You may be asked to cover any medical bills or feeding expenses, if so ask for an estimate and decide whether or not you’re happy to cover those costs.

 WHAT IF … ?

 This is obviously something all pet sitters try to avoid but occasionally the unexpected catches you unaware and delivers a plate full of disaster.